How to Know if Your Teen Needs a Tutor

 “I think your child would benefit from working with a tutor.”

 Conversation killer, my friends.
 No parent wants to hear that their teen needs a tutor.
 But, it was a conversation that I needed to have with parents over the years.
 By the time I made the suggestion, though, their child had usually been struggling for a while.

 Why?
 Parents usually see signs long before a teacher does, but don’t realize what those signs mean.
 I taught my students for 90 minutes every other day.
 Even the most over-scheduled kid sees their parent for more time than that in a week.
 And kids act differently around their parents (for good and bad) than they do with their teachers.

 So, keep an eye out for these signs or behaviors; they mean something is up and a private tutor can help the situation.
 And if your child is struggling in Social Studies, English, organization, or study skills, I would love to help.
-You can schedule a FREE 30-minute session!
+You can sign up for a consultation right here!

 This is the obvious sign.
 If your child’s grade suddenly falls, talk to your child AND the teacher as soon as possible.
 However, sometimes the grade slowly falls over time.
 In 7th grade, your child was earning As in math, but by 9th grade that has fallen to Cs.
 A private tutor can pinpoint gaps in your child’s skills and knowledge and help fill in those gaps.A tutor can pinpoint gaps in your child's skills and knowledge.Click To Tweet